hicops/hicops/docs/getting_started.md

 HiCOPS currently only supports the `MS2` format for experimental MS/MS data.
 Please convert all experimental MS/MS data files into this format using the `raw2ms2` command line tool available with HiCOPS.
 Read more about the usage of `raw2ms2` tool [here]({{ site.baseurl }}/tools/ms2prep/raw2ms2).

 ### Setup Instrumentation
 Optional: If HiCOPS instrumentation was enabled during build, it can be configured and modified using the following environment variables.
-See how to enable HiCOPS instrumentation in the [Installation]({{ site.baseurl }}/installation) document:
+See how to enable HiCOPS instrumentation in the [Install]({{ site.baseurl }}/installation) document.

 | Variable                 | Description                                                                                  |
 |--------------------------|----------------------------------------------------------------------------------------------|